 Additionally, the Americans with Disabilities Act (ADA), which prohibits discrimination against people with disabilities, is also considered a civil rights law.
 The ADA requirements for public transit systems are introduced in the ADA section of this toolkit.

 This section is organized in the following subsections:

 Title VI of the Civil Rights Act of 1964 states that “No person in the United States shall, on the ground of race, color or national origin, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any program or activity receiving federal financial assistance.” (see 42 U.S. Code Section 2000d).
-All organizations receiving FTA funding are subject to Title VI and U.S. DOT’s implementing regulations (49 CFR Part 21).
-This applies to both recipients and subrecipients, with the basic requirements applying to all FTA grantees, and additional requirements triggered by operation of fixed route services and other requirements are triggered by peak fixed route fleet size and population served.
+All organizations receiving FTA funding are subject to Title VI and the U.S. DOT’s implementing regulations (49 CFR Part 21).
+This applies to both recipients and subrecipients, with the basic requirements applying to all FTA grantees.
+Additional requirements are triggered by operation of fixed route services, and other requirements are triggered by peak fixed route fleet size and population served.
 Contractors and subcontractors do not have to prepare or submit their own separate Title VI programs, but they are responsible for being aware of and complying with the Title VI program of the recipient with whom they are contracting.

-The following are general Title VI requirements for all FTA recipients and subrecipients, as detailed in FTA Circular 4702.1B:
+The following are general Title VI requirements for all FTA recipients and subrecipients, as detailed in [FTA Circular 4702.1B]: